bluegreen-labs/daymetr/README.md

 ## Notes

 Furthermore, the below code (bash script) allows you to convert [the ancillary DAYMET data](https://daymet.ornl.gov/files/ancillary_files.tgz) to a latitude / longitude format for further and easy processing.
-Although this is not an integral part of the DaymetR package is might prove useful in subsequent analysis.
+Although this is not an integral part of the DaymetR package it might prove useful in subsequent analysis.
 The R equivalent of this code will be up shortly.

 ```bash
 #!/bin/bash